UMN-Zero-EFargo-Developer/Prezi-0.2/README.md

 - Data is fetched directly from IEA API remotely.
 - Replaced local country polygons by remote Mapbox country boundaries vector.
-- Replace Mapbox markers with Mapbox points layer that can be automatically created from the game data(coming soom).
+- Replace Mapbox markers with Mapbox points layer that is automatically created from the game data.
 This will provide better performance and user experience.
 - Loading animation is added.
 - Optimized fly-to behavior.
 - Zoom level buttons are added form easier zooming.